yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcmenubar-class.md

 ### <a name="parameters"></a>Parametry

 *hMenu*<br/>
-podczas Uchwyt dla menu dołączonego do `CMFCMenuBar` obiektu.
+podczas Uchwyt dla menu dołączonego do obiektu `CMFCMenuBar`.

 ### <a name="remarks"></a>Uwagi